 Item Uncertainties Effect if Actual Results Differ from Assumptions Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and, for the Local Government Pension Scheme, the expected return on pension fund assets.
 An assessment of the liabilities is provided by the government actuary department.
-Further information is provided within the pension fund account. , , , , , , , , , , , , , , , , , , , , Property Valuations The Authority revalue its assets every 5 years.
-The last valuation was undertaken in 2020/2021.
-It is possible that property values could fluctuate especially during times of economic uncertainty.
+Further information is provided within the pension fund account. , , Property Valuations The Authority revalue its assets every 5 years.
+Due to material fluctuations within the market an additional revaluation exercise was undertaken within 2021/22.
+It is possible that property values could continue to fluctuate especially during times of economic uncertainty.
 Valuations are based on assumptions about asset conditions, useful lives, residual values and market conditions.
 These judgements are underpinned by the best available information and made by qualified valuers but are still based on estimates.
 The impact of Brexit, the Pandemic and more recently the implications brought about by the war in Ukraine is creating a volatile market position.
 This is being kept under review to determine whether the valuation cycle needs amending.
 A fluctuation in property values would impact on the values held in the Balance Sheet and on the corresponding depreciation charge.